Nourish Your Gut, Nourish Your Skin

 Eating enough of the right kinds of fats will help you to utilise all those lovely vitamins provided in veggies while reducing sugar cravings, enhancing the taste of your meals, enabling all your cells to work, reducing your chances of most chronic diseases, increasing your energy levels and… getting your glow on!

 Unfortunately, the fat that drips off pizza, crisps and chips isn’t going to do the same job.
-That’s more like coating your skin in engine oil before getting dressed.
+That’s more like coating your skin in engine oil.
 Yeuch!

 Here is how I use fats for mine and my family’s health: